xvmendozam-709/mealplanner/README.md

     - Comprehensive historical analysis
     - More flexible meal planning and tracking

 12. **Weekly Averages**: The dashboard shows 7-day averages instead of just today's summary, providing better insights into overall dietary patterns and trends over time.
+If a day has no meal logs, the average won't count that day.

 ### Challenges Overcome